rjvill1/Hands-On-2/readme.md

 <!-- TODO: To be changed -->
 <!-- The following are just sample -->
-Description of the project in details.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+This is for the Hands-on 2 Activity where we would create 5 hero pages with card/s in it, and create a card gallery for the cards using HTML and CSS.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
+- MultiPage Website
-- Parallax transition
+- Cool Transitions
-- Transactional
+- Interactive

 ### Technology
 <!-- TODO: List of Technology Used -->